DistrictDataLabs/yellowbrick/docs/api/features/index.rst

    detect classes or clusters
 -  :doc:`pca`: project higher dimensions into a visual space using PCA
 -  :doc:`manifold`: visualize high dimensional data using manifold learning
--  :doc:`importances`: rank features by relative importance in a model
--  :doc:`rfecv`: select a subset of features by importance
 -  :doc:`jointplot`: (aka Jointplots) plot 2D correlation between features and target

 Feature analysis visualizers implement the ``Transformer`` API from